marsel-edu/docs/terms-of-use.md

 **Third-Party AI Disclaimer.**\
 The App may incorporate third-party AI models or external integrations not owned or controlled by Company.
 Company makes no warranties regarding the accuracy, reliability, legality, security, or compliance of third-party AI outputs.
 Users acknowledge reliance is at their own risk.
 This is consistent with your existing disclaimer structure.

----

-## Termination, Privacy Policy, and Other Standard Terms

-Your existing sections on termination, links to third-party sites, electronic communications, limitation of liability, indemnification, arbitration, severability, and entire agreement can remain materially the same with brand and product-name updates.

 ## **Contact Us**

 For questions about these Terms or to report violations, please contact our legal department at: